Shaft bow: Manufacture

 In Finland usually the shaft bow is made of springy wood, but in Russia cast iron versions are common.

-The usual wood for making a Finnish shaft bow is small-leaved lime, which is light, flexible, durable, and keeps its shape well.
+The usual wood for making a Finnish shaft bow is European white elm and small-leaved lime, which are light, flexible, durable, and they keep their shape well.
 Other trees used for making shaft bows are rowan, yew, juniper and the northern, slowly growing birch.
 Willow was normally only used for a running repair if a shaft bow broke while working in the forest – it was made by bending and binding two willow rods together.

 Nowadays shaft bows may be made of steel, laminated wood, or by the traditional method, of a single, bent piece of wood.
 The drawbacks of a metal shaft bow is that in very cold weather it might shatter, and the hard metal will wear the wooden shafts quickly.
 A wooden, so-called "pressed shaft bow" can be made of bird cherry (which is the most durable), lime or birch – all these trees grow slowly in the Finnish climate.
 The wood is softened by storing it in a dung heap for about a week, warming it by an open fire, steaming it, or using microwaves.
 After softening the shaft bow is bent using a jig called a paininpuu or paininpenkki.
 Shaft bows (except for those made of lime) straighten out with time, especially if rarely used.
 To prevent this, shaft bows are often stored with the ends tied together.